 - (16.01) A part-time employee is one who is hired or returns from sick leave to work regularly not more than twenty-eight (28) hours (80%) in the work week.
 Any part-time employee may work the hours of a regular full-time employee to cover vacations as provided in (a) below without affecting his or her part- time status and every effort will be made to first offer such work to regular part-time employees.
-A temporary employee is one employed for full or part-time work: - (a) for a period of up to five (5) months to cover for vacations; or a period of up to four (4) months, plus one (1) month in segments of not less than five (5) working days; - (b) to cover an approved leave of absence, including sickness, for the duration of such absence; - (c) for special projects for periods up to twelve (12) months.
-Except for the one (1) month period described in (a) above, temporary employees shall not be eligible to be re-hired as temporary employees within a period of one year from the date their temporary employment first commenced unless the union consents and such consent should not be unreasonably withheld.
+A temporary employee is one employed for full or part-time work: - (a) for a period of up to five (5) months to cover for vacations; or a period of up to four (4) months, plus one (1) month in segments of not less than five (5) working days; - (b) to cover an approved leave of absence, including sickness, for the duration of such absence; - (c) for special projects for periods up to twenty-four (24) months.
 The Union shall be notified in writing as to the reason for such employment, and its expected duration when known.
-If, within four weeks of the end of employment as a temporary employee, an individual is re-hired as either a regular or temporary employee, the employee's service shall be deemed to be continuous.
+If, within four (4) weeks of the end of employment as a temporary employee, an individual is re-hired as either a regular or temporary employee, the employee's service shall be deemed to be continuous.
+At the end of the twenty-four (24)- month period, and if the employer wants to continue the employment of such individual, the individual, shall automatically become a permanent employee.